eloylp/decentra-chat/docs/CLI_GUIDE.md

   --trust
 ```

 `--trust` is the explicit non-interactive trust decision.
+Use it only after you
-Omit it to fetch and
+have verified the fingerprint through discovery or another channel.
+Omit it to
-store the key as an untrusted contact, then run `contact trust bob` after
+fetch and store the key as an untrusted contact, then run `contact trust bob`
-verifying the fingerprint out of band.
+after verifying the fingerprint out of band.

 If an alias already belongs to a different fingerprint, onboarding fails before
 requesting a new key.
-This prevents a discovered fingerprint change from
-silently replacing an existing pin.
+That refusal is the fingerprint-change warning: the CLI
+will not silently replace a pinned alias with a different peer identity.

+If the peer returns a public key with a different fingerprint than the one you
+passed, onboarding fails and prints both fingerprints.
+Re-run discovery or
+verify the peer manually before trusting the new value.

 ## Contact Book and Trust

 Contacts are local aliases pinned to peer fingerprints in the configured SQLite
 store. `chat` requires a trusted contact with a stored public key.
 The lower
-level `key-request`, `send`, `receive`, `conversations`, and `history`
+level `key-request`, `send`, `receive`, `conversations`, and `history` commands
-commands still accept the same fingerprint arguments as before.
+still accept the same fingerprint arguments as before.

 Add or update an alias for a fingerprint: